 Daisy has advised on liability and quantum in claims involving GDPR breaches, misuse of private information and breach of confidence.
+Daisy has advised on data breaches concerning transgender individuals and sensitive data.
 She has also advised employers on dealing with data subject access requests.